flrs/visavail/README.md

 Examples
 --------
-Three examples are provided with Visavail.js.
+Four examples are provided with Visavail.js.

 1. **Basic Example** The [basic example](examples/example_basic.htm) gives you the quick "plug and play" experience.